cmv/cmv-wab-widgets/README.md

 - This method supports the following versions of the WebApp Builder:

+    - version 2.7 released January 2018
+    - version 2.6 released October 2017

+- The following versions of the WebApp Builder may also work but are no longer supported:

     - version 2.5 released July 2017
     - version 2.4 released March 2017
     - version 2.3 released January 2017